ShaikhAssadullah/SMFVReactions1.2/Vreactions/README.md

   - Edit Reactions - *Contains the list of available Reaction smileys.
 Allows you to delete any reaction.
   - Add Reactions - *Allows you to add new reaction by uploading a new .gif image file.

-## Note: Currently, only .gif file is allowed to be uploaded.
+<strong>Note: Currently, only .gif file is allowed to be uploaded.</strong>

 ## Changelog:
 - none